Executive Vice President & General Counsel

 Howe received his J.D. from Harvard Law School, where he was an editor of the Harvard Law Review; his honors M.A. in modern history and economics from Oxford University, where he was a Sachs Scholar; and his A.B. from Princeton University and its School of Public and International Affairs.

-Howe currently serves as a moderator for the Aspen Institute, co-founder and treasurer of No Labels, board member of USO Metropolitan Washington-Baltimore, board member of the National Security Space Association, and board of advisors member for the Association of Corporate Counsel (National Capital Region) Leadership Academy.
+Howe currently serves as a moderator for the Aspen Institute, co-founder and treasurer of No Labels, board member of USO Metropolitan Washington-Baltimore, vice-chair of the INSA Legal Affairs Roundtable, board member of the National Security Space Association, and board of advisors member for the Association of Corporate Counsel (National Capital Region) Leadership Academy.
 He is a past president of the Federal Circuit Bar Association and past chair of the Washington Space Business Roundtable.